LSDtopotools/lsdfailtools/python_foresee/INSTRUCTIONS.md

-* Sentinel interferometry data:  Shapefile containing a time series of displacement derived from an ISBAS analysis of Sentinel-1 images.
+* **Sentinel interferometry** :  Shapefile containing a time series of displacement derived from an ISBAS analysis of Sentinel-1 images.
 For further information on the data format access the file: FORESEE_D2.3_TimeSeries_sentinel1_CaseStudy2.pdf.

-* Cosmo-SKYMed interferometry: Shapefiles containing a time series of displacement derived from PSP-IfSAR analysis of COSMO-SkyMed images.
+* **Cosmo-SKYMed interferometry**: Shapefiles containing a time series of displacement derived from PSP-IfSAR analysis of COSMO-SkyMed images.
 Ascending, descending, East-West and Vertical components required.
 For further information on the data format for each of the components, access the files: FORESEE_D2.7_TimeSeries_A_CSK_CaseStudy2.pdf, FORESEE_D2.7_TimeSeries_D_CSK_CaseStudy2.pdf, FORESEE_D2.7_TimeSeries_EW_CSK_CaseStudy2.pdf, FORESEE_D2.7_TimeSeries_VERT_CSK_CaseStudy2.pdf.

-* Area of Interest: Polygon shapefile outlining the area of interest where the calibration and validation points will be sampled from.
+* **Area of Interest**: Polygon shapefile outlining the area of interest where the calibration and validation points will be sampled from.
 Required projection: EPSG 4326

-* Digital Elevation Model (DEM): .bil raster file containing the elevation of the area of interest with coordinate system in EPSG:32633 (UTM zone 33N).
+* **Digital Elevation Model (DEM)**: .bil raster file containing the elevation of the area of interest with coordinate system in EPSG:32633 (UTM zone 33N).
 In our case we use the EU-DEM 25 m which is obtained freely from the Copernicus Land Monitoring Service <https://www.eea.europa.eu/data-and-maps/data/copernicus-land-monitoring-service-eu-dem>.
 Alternatively, a 10m DEM can be found on the Tinitaly website <http://tinitaly.pi.ingv.it/>.
 However, other resolutions are also accepted by the model, although it will affect the calibration and validation process.

-* Topographic Slope: .bil raster file containing the slope of the area of interest with coordinate system in EPSG:32633 (UTM zone 33N).
+* **Topographic slope**: .bil raster file containing the slope of the area of interest with coordinate system in EPSG:32633 (UTM zone 33N).
 This file can be derived from the DEM using ArcMap or open source software such as LSDTopoTools.

-* Road: line shapefile with the outline of the road of interest for the study.
+* **Road**: line shapefile with the outline of the road of interest for the study.
 Required projection: EPSG:32633 (UTM zone 33N).

-* Monte Carlo parameters: .csv file with the ranges of the parameters used in the Monte Carlo simulation.
+* **Monte Carlo parameters**: .csv file with the ranges of the parameters used in the Monte Carlo simulation.
 The first row of values corresponds to the minimum values and the second row to the maximum values.

 Example file: